k9barry/alerts/README.md

 - SQLite persistence: incoming_alerts, active_alerts, pending_alerts, sent_alerts, user_data (with SAME/UGC arrays)
 - JSON response parsed and stored, SAME/UGC codes persisted as arrays
 - Compare and promote to pending_alerts when new
-- Pushover notifications with 1 per 2s pacing and retry 3 times
+- Pushover and or Ntfy notifications with 1 per 2s pacing and retry 3 times
 - Replace active_alerts with incoming on each cycle
 - Periodic VACUUM (default every 24 hours)
-- CRUD GUI for user_data
 - Monolog logging with IntrospectionProcessor; view via Dozzle
 - Docker Compose services: alerts app, SQLiteBrowser, Dozzle